PhD including Scholarly Creative Work

 All PhD students must be approved by the relevant department and faculty, as well as the School for Graduate Studies.
 This is to ascertain your suitability for doctoral study by assessing your current level of training or experience in your selected field.

-You may also like to review the University's formal procedures for the PhD with creative practice component for further understanding of the requirements of this form of study:
+You may also like to review the University's formal procedures for the PhD including Scholarly Creative Work for further understanding of the requirements of this form of study: